-Every Sunday we post a new set of quality images to the iDownloadBlog Wallpapers of the Week gallery.
+Every Sunday, we post a new set of quality images to the iDownloadBlog Wallpapers of the Week gallery.
 Typically, we focus on iOS device wallpaper, specifically for iPhone.
-However, this week and last, we’ve been working on macOS Dynamic Wallpaper.
-Default changing images were offered as early as macOS Catalina and they are made simpler to utilize in macOS Big Sur.
-Take a look through our how-two article on setting these images and checkout a download pack for your machine!
+However, we’ve also been working on macOS Dynamic Wallpaper.
+Default-changing images were offered as early as macOS Catalina, and they are made simpler to utilize in subsequent versions of macOS.
+Take a look through our how-to article on setting these images, and check out a download pack for your machine!

 Using Dynapaper to create custom Dynamic Wallpaper

 There are a few ways out there to make Dynamic Wallpaper for macOS.
-You may be tempted by Dynamic Wallpaper Club because it is a free resource, but it took the site about five days to compile my five-image Dynamic Wallpaper.
-It also requires all of your uploaded images to be the exact same canvas size and several other frustrating nuances.
+Dynamic Wallpaper Club may tempt you because it is a free resource, but it took the site about five days to compile my five-image Dynamic Wallpaper.
+It also requires all your uploaded images to be the exact same canvas size and several other frustrating nuances.
 Do not waste your time.

 I offer Dynapaper for macOS as my recommendation for making your own Dynamic Wallpaper.
 It allows quick, drag-and-drop creation of Dynamic Wallpaper, with the ability to set exact times for your wallpapers to change.
-If you are feeling like an expert, the app even includes a way to manipulate the image file metadata to inject geographic tags that allow the system to change based on your location, instead of just a set time.
+If you feel like an expert, the app even includes a way to manipulate the image file metadata to inject geographic tags that allow the system to change based on your location instead of just a set time.
 I didn’t attempt to tinker with this setting.

 There is also a tool for creating Light and Dark Mode wallpapers.
 One thing that is missing is the ability to create time-shifting or solar-shifting wallpapers that also have a default Light or Dark Mode image, which is a shame.

 I made the winter wallpaper below using Dynapaper as an example of a time-shifting Dynamic Wallpaper.
-Here is the import screenshot, prior to setting the times:
+Here is the import screenshot before setting the times:

-I am pretty pleased with the functionality from Dynapaper, from an ease of use perspective.
-If you want to utilize the software, there are some in-app upgrades that are required to remove the water marks, but they are one time payments at $2.99, which is more than fair.
-You can also pay separately to remove water marks on the solar images or pay $19.99 to unlock the entire app, again for a one time fee.
-My thanks to Marek Hrusovsky @hrumarek, the creator of Dynapaper @DynaperA, for sending me over a license so I could make this week’s wallpaper post!
+I am pretty pleased with the functionality of Dynapaper from an ease-of-use perspective.
+If you want to utilize the software, some in-app upgrades are required to remove the watermarks, but they are one-time payments at $2.99, which is more than fair.
+You can also pay separately to remove watermarks on the solar images or pay $19.99 to unlock the entire app, again for a one-time fee.

 Thanks to the unsplash.com community for providing the images in this Dynamic Wallpaper.
-You can find more of their images on their unsplash profiles: Simon Berger; Jaanus Jagomagi; James Donovan; Jeremy Bishop; Noah Naf.
+You can find more images on their Unsplash profiles: Simon Berger; Jaanus Jagomagi; James Donovan; Jeremy Bishop; Noah Naf.

-Also, on his blog, there are bonus versions of these Dynamic Wallpapers, ready for your iPhone and none-dynamic versions of each one!
+Also, his blog has bonus versions of these Dynamic Wallpapers, ready for your iPhone, and non-dynamic versions of each one!

 BasicAppleGuy also used Dynapaper to create the following Light and Dark Mode Dynamic Wallpapers.

-If you know of any Dynamic Wallpaper resources… or just any incredible wallpapers, catch up with me via @jim_gresham where I curate the iDB Wallpaper of the Week gallery.
+If you know of any Dynamic Wallpaper resources or just any incredible wallpapers, catch up with me via @jim_gresham, where I curate the iDB Wallpaper of the Week gallery.
 Follow me for mid-week downloads, previews of upcoming gallery posts, and general Apple commentary.
 The wallpaper community is built by you!
-Keep them coming.
+Please keep them coming.